alenvadassery/.NET/C#/C#QuickReference/CH-0002-Core C# Programming.md

 * BigInteger variables are set to 0.
 * DateTime variables are set to 1/1/0001 12:00:00 AM.
 * **Object references (including strings) are set to null.**

+System.Object : Parent of all
+* System.ValueType : Memory allocated on stack.